chrberndt/liferay-presentations/fe-client-side-frameworks.md

 ## Overview

 * Tooling
 * Creating a Liferay React Widget Module
+* Embedding a React Component in JSP
+* Using Clay Components

 ---